 Types of OPT

-Post-completion OPT: OPT work authorization which follows the completion of your degree.
+Post-completion OPT: OPT work authorization that follows the completion of your degree.
 This is the most common form of OPT that students apply for.
-You may apply for post-completion OPT as early as 90 days before your I-20 program completion date or as late as 60 days after your I-20 program completion date.
+You may apply for post-completion OPT as early as 90 days before your I-20 program end date (which may be adjusted to match your final quarter of enrollment toward your degree) or as late as 60 days after your I-20 program end date.

 Eligibility